 A stunning slot canyon where you climb a ladder in the midst of a magical waterfall.
 Yes, please!
 This trail is 4.4 miles round trip and about as photogenic as they come with vibrant green trees and stunning slot canyons that will leave you speechless.
 There is a decent amount of rock scrambling and the beginning of the trail is a bit boring but keep going, it's worth it!
 If you can make it to the first slot canyon (about 1.5 miles in) with the kiddos I call that a win!

 This trail is a fan favorite.
-I take just about anyone who comes to visit me with kids on this trail.....true story!
-It is a short 3-mile round trip hike with very little elevation gain, lots of cool spots for playing and exploring along the trail and the rock climbing rope area near the end makes you feel truly adventurous.
-If you choose to climb the rocks to the upper section with a small child on your back I recommend using a soft carrier.
+It is a short 3-mile round trip hike with very little elevation gain, lots of cool spots for playing and exploring along the trail and the rock climbing rope area near the end makes the hike feel truly adventurous.
+If you choose to climb the rocks to the upper section with a small child on your back we recommend using a soft carrier.
 This will keep your center of gravity more even.
-Visit in the spring and you will get to see the stream of water running, making for pools to swim and jump in.
+There is a seasonal waterfall that runs in the spring but this hike is great any time of year.

 The other wordly Yant Flats begins with a short 1.5-mile hike through the woods before reaching open terrain of swirling smooth rock formations that spill out for miles.
 The landscape can be steep at times, and there are cliffs to be aware of, but the sticky rock will allow kids to adventure across much of the area with a little hand holding from mom & dad.
 Beware that the road getting out to Yant Flat is an 8-mile bumpy dirt road.
 It is a pretty intense drive if you are not used to dirt roads.